naighes/imposter/README.md

 }
 ```

-That will match the URL path `/posts` when an HTTP request will be issued by the `POST` HTTP method.
+That will match the URL path `/posts` when an HTTP request will be issued by any HTTP method.
 The match will be handled by returning a body containing the `Hello, post!` string and just the `Content-Type` header.

 ### Variables